USCGC Northwind (WAGB-282): 1960s

 In 1961 Northwind sailed on Bering Sea Patrol for Arctic West Summer operations.

 From 5 through 25 July 1962 and 6 through 19 September 1962, Northwind conducted oceanographic experiments in the Chukchi Sea in cooperation with universities of the Pacific Northwest.
 From 2 through 26 October 1962, she conducted more oceanographic experiments in East Siberian Sea and Arctic Ocean.
 From 7 August to 18 September 1963, she conducted oceanographic experiments in the Chukchi Sea, East Siberian Sea, and Laptev Sea seas in cooperation with the University of Southern California, and was awarded the Coast Guard Unit Commendation with Operational Distinguishing Device.
 From July to October 1964, she conducted Bering Sea Patrol, resupplied Nome station and carried out oceanographic experiments in the Bering Strait and Chukchi Sea.
 The cutter's crew installed an unmanned oceanographic station in Fairway Rock, Alaska to measure currents in the Bering Strait.
 She also escorted ships re-supplying the Distant Early Warning Line and laid cables.

 In July 1965, Northwind, under the command of Captain Kingdrel N. Ayers, conducted an oceanographic survey between Greenland, Iceland, and Scotland and was the first western vessel to operate in the Kara Sea of the Soviet Union, for which she received the Coast Guard Unit Commendation with Operational Distinguishing Device.
 The (then) classified mission of Northwind was to attempt a transit of the Northeast Passage.
 This voyage involved transiting the Panama Canal.
 The effort was not successful and caused a diplomatic incident between the Soviet Union and the United States.

 In mid-October 1965 Northwind escorted the disabled Swedish MV Orion in the North Atlantic, while in 40 ft seas, to the Gulf of Saint Lawrence, Canada.
-In 1966 Northwind returned to Fairway Rock and the crew helped install a Strontium-90 Radioisotope thermoelectric generator (RTG) and additional oceanographic sensors.
+In 1966 Northwind returned to Fairway Rock and the crew helped install a strontium-90 radioisotope thermoelectric generator and additional oceanographic sensors.
 Northwind then cruised the Laptev Sea and East Siberian Sea doing oceanographic surveys.

 From July through August 1967, Northwind conducted a current and hydrographic survey in the Bering Strait and resupplied Fairway Rock.

 During this Bering Sea Patrol, on 23 July 1967, Northwind diverted to respond to the distress call of Canadian Survey Ship (CSS) Richardson of the Canadian Hydrographic Service and was assisted by CCGS Camsell.
 Richardson was beset in ice 5 mi northwest of Point Barrow, Alaska; heavily damaged and in imminent danger of loss.
 As Northwind broke out Richardson, Camsell took the tow and she was taken to Tuktoyaktuk, Northwest Territories for repair.

 From September to November 1967, Northwind was beset by ice 450 mi north-northwest of Point Barrow, Alaska.
 She was freed by CCGS John A. Macdonald, USCGC Glacier, and USCGC Staten Island.
 During this cruise Northwind made the northernmost penetration into Arctic pack ice by any surface vessel in history at the time.